 How do you avoid repeat mistakes on your credit report

 Regularly review your credit report from each of the three major credit reporting agencies: Experian, Equifax and TransUnion.
 By law, you can request a free copy from each of the three bureaus once a year using the website AnnualCreditReport.com.
-However, right now in response to the COVID-19 pandemic, you can request your credit reports weekly.
+However, through December 2023, you can request your free credit reports weekly.